 Aquaria Soundtrack, Alec Holowka / Ian Holowka, 2007

 By 2009, the indie game resurgence had already begun to make its mark on the gaming market at large.
 However, indie games’ impact on game music took longer to materialise.
 Existing digital distribution channels like iTunes and other online music stores didn’t cater to these often tiny projects.
 In this environment, the release of the Aquaria soundtrack was a watershed moment for Western indie game music.
 At the time, a 2CD album release for a Western indie game soundtrack was unheard of.
 Publisher Infinite Ammo’s courage was duly rewarded.
 Like the game, the Aquaria soundtrack met with an enthusiastic response from critics and gamers alike.

 Weaving music and narrative together so closely naturally has consequences for the Aquaria soundtrack.
 The most obvious one is the constant presence of the verse theme.
 In its most common representation (often on flute), it is an expansive, calm melody tinged both with melancholy and hope.
 It establishes a sense of yearning early on, representing both cautious optimism for the future and a pensive, elegiac relationship with the past.
 Both aspects perfectly mirror the game’s narrative that circles around the loss of memory and hope for self-realisation.

 It’s the orchestral elements that come to represent the soundtrack’s warm and sentimental side.
 It’s during the verse theme’s renditions on oboe, flute or horns that it rings out most clearly and draws listeners into the world of Aquaria.
 Once this connection binds listeners and music, Holowka establishes interferences that turn the usually idyllic ocean waters into hostile territory.
-Particularly during the album’s final third, he uses these non-organic sounds to turn Aquaria’s waters colder and harder to fathom.
+Particularly during the album’s final third, he uses electronic sounds to turn Aquaria’s waters colder and harder to fathom.
 For example, “Dark Places” buries its melody underneath chiming sound effects and electronic rhythms.
 “Gullet” is more abstract yet, with its lonely tinkling sounds and a deep bass line that pulls the music to the bottom of the ocean.
 Melodies don’t entirely disappear from these tracks, but as on “The Body”, they have turned eerie and forlorn.

-And then “Lost to the Waves” brings the music’s persistent yearning to a head in genuinely affecting fashion.
-Jenna Sharpe’s flawless performance on this orchestral pop ballad carries a haunting, heart-breaking melody that is impossible to resist.
+Just how powerful the Aquaria soundtrack’s narrative arc is becomes clear at the album’s end.
+Simply put, it is one of the most powerful finales in Western game music.
+“Ending”’s resigned piano close and the following “Return” briefly offer redemption.
+Then vocal ballad “Lost to the Waves” brings the music’s persistent yearning to a head in genuinely affecting fashion.
 It’s the sound of the setting sun flooding the sky with golden light one last time before the lapping waves grow darker and darker.
-Faintly alight with glimmers of hope, “Lost to the Waves” prepares the ground for the soundtrack’s final seconds.
-“Fly Away”’s closing, rising horn melody feels like a necessary, but ultimately accepting good bye.
 Resolution is still out of reach, the journey must go on.

 Purchase on Bandcamp.